-As I look ahead to the 2016-2017, I am making a renewed commitment to strong schools.
-What does this mean?
+As I look ahead to the 2017-2018, I am reviewing this renewed commitment to strong schools that I wrote last year.
+What does this mean a year later--how did I do last year?

 A commitment to strong schools means making a commitment to the kind of work and effort that contributes to positive, proactive school environments.
 No matter where we work, we can make this commitment and demonstrate it through our good work and effort.